groundy

-Sierra raised a $950M Series E at a valuation above $15B1, led by Tiger Global and GV, with Benchmark, Sequoia, and Greenoaks participating.
-Eight months earlier, it closed a $350M round1.
+Sierra raised a $950M Series E on May 4, 2026 at roughly $15.8B post-money1, led by Tiger Global and GV, with Benchmark, Sequoia, and Greenoaks participating.
+Eight months earlier, in September 2025, it had closed a $350M round at a $10B valuation led by Greenoaks1 [Updated June 2026].
 According to Sierra2, the company crossed $100M ARR in seven quarters, a pace it claims is faster than any enterprise AI startup, and has since passed $150M ARR2.
 The 40% Fortune 50 penetration figure is self-reported and unaudited3; that distinction matters for the rest of this article.
+(A companion piece reads the same round through the build-versus-buy lens and the foundation labs going direct; this one stays on the founder and the Fortune 50 claim.)

 What Sierra Actually Does